Food should be an experience, not merely sustenance.

 Ray Oldenburg coined the term the “third space,” defining the places in our cities that are neither the home nor the workplace.
 They are the anchors of community life and are essential to foster civic engagement, promote democracy, and facilitate broader creative interaction.

 Great ideas have historically been generated and shared at local pubs, coffee shops, and restaurants.
 This is why I advocate for the thoughtful design and execution of their physical spaces.
-As with all interior design, it’s not about buying the nicest stuff you can afford and putting it in a room.
+As with all industrial fit out design, it’s not about buying the nicest stuff you can afford and putting it in a room.

 The following were evaluated on the basis of knowing themselves and executing their space to be conducive to human comfort and interaction.